 As we have set out sections 3.3 and 3.4, in our quantification of the impacts of the project, we have identified and quantified only the impacts that would only come about with the project and would not be expected to materialise otherwise.
-This includes explicit consideration of the additionality of the land value uplift when using the HIF ready reckoner.
-All impacts estimated can therefore be considered net impacts.
+This includes explicit consideration of the additionality of the land value uplift as part of the HIF ready reckoner.
+These impacts can therefore be considered net impacts.
 The basis for the additionality assumptions and descriptions of the context are discussed in sections 3.3 and 3.4.